torn1147/-ber-Germany/README.md

 -Made Public Works and Money Devaluation more viable -Fixed the Uber Axis triggers - mp triggers still need to be defined -Fixed the 33 scenario conflicts regarding province ownership in Philippines, East Hebei Autonomous Council, Sinkiang/Turkestan and Newfoundland
+-Made unit spawning events functional for CHI, JAP, GER, UK, SOV and USA -Upgrades are now 10% cheaper and faster, while conversions are slightly more expensive, removed some unrealistic conversion paths
+-Made battles slightly quicker
+-CAGs now have limited sub fighting ability
+-Units can now attrition to death and countries get dissent if they don't produce enough supplies